iliakan/javascript-tutorial/1-js/2-first-steps/07-types/article.md

 alert( fruits.length ); // 3
 ```

+As we can see, arrays have `length` property that keeps the total number of elements.
+To be more precise, `length` always equals the last index plus one (thus 3 in the example above).

-Please note that arrays do not form a separate language type.
-They are based on objects.
-But they greatly extend them with features of their own, methods to add, remove, extract elements from the array, to sort arrays and more.
+Arrays are based on objects, but they extend them with features of their own, allowing to add, remove, extract elements from the array, to sort them and more.
 We'll cover them in the chapter <info:array>.

 ## Symbol type

 The `symbol` type is used in conjunction with objects.
-Probably we won't need them soon, but it's the 7th and the last type of the language, so we must mention it here for the sake of completeness.
+Probably we won't need symbols soon, but it's the 7th and the last basic type of the language, so we just must mention it here, even for the sake of completeness.

 A "symbol" represents an unique identifier with a given name.